 Historically, designers present their collections, a season ahead of time exclusively to editors and buyers, but in the last couple of years (in this era of fast fashion, live streaming and instant gratification ) the topic of conversation has been whether or not designers will sway from tradition and start giving people what they want, the new and now.
 Some designers have.
 Take Rebecca Minkoff for example, last year she not only shared see-now-wear-now fall pieces but also had influencers walk in her show.

 Fashion week has turned into fashion month, as we’re now able to view the presentations that happen in the following weeks after New York (London, Paris and Milan).
-Not only do I love seeing the shows and styles presented over seas, I almost love seeing the street style of the editors and influencers attending, more so.
+Not only do I love seeing the shows and styles presented over seas, I almost love seeing the street style of the editors and fashion influencers attending, more so.

 What I find to be cool is a lot of what we see is meticulously planned outfits of some of the world’s most stylish.
 Most likely they received an A-List invite to an appointment where they got to select or had hand selected items gifted by the designer, adding in pieces of their own, creating a “street styled look”.
 Days later we get the final product presented to us on our Pinterest feeds (insert angels singing…”ahhhhh!”).